by Dr. Lawrence Wilson

 3. Subtle deficiencies of various minerals, vitamins and other chemical substances needed for life.
 These include the omega-3 oils, for example, which help maintain flexibility of the cell membranes.
 Vitamins A and D, along with vitamin E, and other fatty substances are also needed.
 Pasteurized milk contains damaged fat, as does hydrogenated and trans-fats, which cause more adhesions at certain cellular levels.

 Selenium and silicon, for example, along with zinc and lithium, actually give substances a slippery, smooth texture that tends to undo some adhesions.
 The skin of fish such as sardines, for example, is high in selenium that is needed for the fish to navigate or slip through the water without much resistance.
-It also helps the body tissues slip along each other without adhering.

 Another substance in nature that is high in selenium and silicon is corn silk.
 Here again, one notes the smooth, glassy appearance of this substance.
 In fact, the corn plant, even the grossly genetically modified plant, is rather high in silicon and selenium, two elements that help reduce adhesions in the body.